Title IX Grievance Procedure - For Employees

 In determining appropriate sanctions, the Director of Human Resources will consider the employee’s employment history, performance, and the nature and severity of the violation(s).

 The Director of Human Resources will notify both parties of the outcome of the hearing and any sanctions imposed.
-The determination letter will contain the following information: (i) the name of the Respondent; (ii) whether the Respondent has been found responsible or not responsible for specific violation(s) of this Policy; (iii) a list of the possible sanctions ; (iv) the sanctions actually imposed; (v) the rationale for the sanctions imposed; (vi) the College’s appeal process; (vii) any change to the results that occur prior to the time that the results become final; and (viii) when the results become final.
+The determination letter will contain the following information: (i) the name of the Respondent; (ii) whether the Respondent has been found responsible or not responsible for specific violation(s) of this Policy; (iii) a list of the possible sanctions ; (iv) the sanctions actually imposed; (v) the rationale for the sanctions imposed; (vi) the University’s appeal process; (vii) any change to the results that occur prior to the time that the results become final; and (viii) when the results become final.

 SECTION SEVEN - APPEAL